ringcentral/call-performance-analytics-demo-node/README.md

 1. Clone/Download this GitHub Repository
 2. Open the project in any IDE such as Visual Studio Code
-3. Edit the .env file with your Application Credentials
+3. Edit the .env file with your Application Credentials.
+Make sure not to expose your Application Credentials publicly.
+You can even add .env file to your .gitignore file.
 4. After editing the .env file run the following commands

 ```bash